MokoSan/FinancialAccounting/Part1/Notes.md

               1. Not the same as cash but the __source__.
           2. Expenses are resource outflows.
 They represent cost incurred.
               1. How assets have been used.
+6. All the accounting terms are based on judgements and estimates rather than truths.
-6. Relationship between the 3 Statements
+7. Relationship between the 3 Statements

 ![image](./pics/RelationshipBetweenAll.png)